m1chen1/TRIBE/proposal/proposal.md

 The project follows the standard usage license outlined in Paragraph 10 of the USNA CS Capstone Instruction.

 #### Termination Clause
-In the event of project termination, a "recovery schedule" of courses is in place to ensure timely graduation.
+In the event of project termination, a "recovery plan" will be implemented to enhance and already existing model.

 ---